peterruler/mongo-arm/README.md

 - input the connectionstring
 - To test use free better mongodb GUI: https://www.mongodb.com/try/download/compass
 - Enter connectionstring: `mongodb://root:example@172.19.0.2:27017/admin`
+- login to mongodb as admin is possible, but you should connect with your credentials
 - (or whatever you choose as ://username:password e.g. ://root:example)

 # Change env files mongodb with correct db ip